Podcast: Typosquatting and Email-based Malware Campaigns

 Robert Roskam | Staff Engineer, dmarcian

-Robert has 11 years of technology and coding experience and at dmarcian, he is responsible for helping organizations of all sizes deploy DMARC and boost the adoption of open standards related to email and domain security.
+Robert has 11 years of technology and coding experience; he helps organizations boost the adoption of open standards related to email and domain security.

 John Trest | Chief Learning Officer, Inspired eLearning

 John is a highly experienced Learning & Development leader and professional with over 20 years of eLearning experience.
 He is also passionate about providing impactful security awareness training programs that reinforce a positive security culture.

 Want to continue the conversation?
 Head over to the dmarcian Forum.